 But, in a clear case of "stupidity knows no bounds," somebody had to protest, of course.

-Among many, that somebody included Dennis Prager, who wrote a column stating that Ellison should not be allowed to swear in on the Koran because it would undermine American civilization.
+column stating that Ellison should not be allowed to swear in on the Koran because it would undermine American civilization.

 Prager wasn't the only one, just the loudest.
 And it's not an issue of "right vs. left" as Prager got slammed by Right-leaning columnists as much as he did by the Left.